woocommerce/google-listings-and-ads/src/Tracking/README.md

     - 	`utm_term`
     - 	`utm_content`

--   `free_ad_credit_country_click` - Clicking on the link to view free ad credit value by country.

-    -   `context`: indicate which page the link is in.

 -   `free_campaign_edited` - Saving changes to the free campaign.

 -   `get_started_faq` - Clicking on getting started page faq item to collapse or expand it